adF: A Novel System for Measuring Web Fingerprinting through Ads: Related Work

 We present a novel approach for measuring web fingerprinting using ads as measurement venues rather than websites.
 This offers some advantages such as: 1) ability to define targeted measurement experiments for specific device configurations, which allows for first time to reveal the vulnerability at the granularity of individual device configurations; 2) independence from the willingness of volunteers or website owners to provide data; 3) capacity to audit the vulnerability to web fingerprinting in mobile apps for the first time.
 Table \ref{tab:overviewFingerprinting} compares the major large-scale studies on web fingerprinting, including our own, across three dimensions: uniqueness, defined as the fraction of unique identified fingerprints for both desktop and mobile devices; number of collected attributes; and maximum diversity index.
-We observe that our methodology aligns well with the findings of the most recent study \cite{andriamilanto2021largescale} in terms of uniqueness.
+We observe that our methodology aligns well with findings of the most recent study \cite{andriamilanto2021largescale} in terms of uniqueness.